kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/exercises/EXERCISES.md

 site like Google Pages.

 1. Since we have our own domain, we don't need to use our repository name as `base` in `vite.config.ts`
-   - Remove the `base` parameter from `vite.config.ts`
+   - Remove the `base` parameter from `vite.config.ts` (not needed if you started with exercise 5)
-   - Remove the prefix from vector source URLs and Hono API names
+   - Remove the prefix from vector source URLs (not needed if you started with exercise 5)
-2. Heroku doesn't install dev dependencies.
-This is the easiest fix:
-   - In the top level `package.json`, move `download-cli` from `devDependencies` to `dependencies`
-   - In `server/package.json`, move `tsx` from `devDependencies` to `dependencies`
-3. Heroku wants to decide the port by using the `PORT` environment variable
+2. Heroku wants to decide the port by using the `PORT` environment variable
    - in `server/server.ts`, change the `serve()` call to include the port:
      ```typescript
      serve({